Fly pattern guide

 Rainbow Warrior

-Lance Egan's compact pearl-and-red attractor nymph with a metallic bead, pheasant-tail tail, flashy body, and dubbed thorax.Open field guide
+Lance Egan's compact pearl-and-red attractor nymph, combining a silver bead, pheasant-tail tail, reflective Flashabou abdomen and wing case, rainbow dubbing thorax, and red collar.Open field guide

 Slumpbuster